 The city's total annual debt service (principal and interest payments) is just over \$6.4 million for the 2021-2023 biennium.
 Debt limitations for general obligation bonds are calculated at a rate of 3% of the real market value of property within city limits.
 The city currently has no general obligation bonds.
+The current bond rating is AA-, as confirmed by S&P Global in April 2021.
 The chart below reflects existing and anticipated debt service by fund as of July 1, 2021.